radix-io-archived/darshan-ruby/README.md

 INSTALLING
 ----------

-Darshan must be installed with bzip2 support.
-Assuming the path to Darshan is "path/to/darshan", install Darshan-Ruby can be done as
+Darshan must be installed with bzip2 support, and with the --enable-shared build option.
+Assuming the path to Darshan is "path/to/darshan", install Darshan-Ruby can be done as follows:
-follows:

 > gem install darshan-ruby -- --with-darshan-dir=path/to/darshan